cwilmott/GEOGC183/docs/Week-11-Web.md

 ### Check it still works!
 On your desktop, locate your index.html file and drag it into a browser - you should see your map (as long as you're on the internet!). <br>

 DO NOT CLOSE THIS BROWSER WINDOW - we will be using this to test the updates to your map when we add your markers and such.

-## 2. Add Markers

-Now, we are going to add our markers.
-To do this, we have to do two things:
-1. Make a link to our geojson data
-2. Add it as a marker (or symbol) layer to our webmap

-### create ```map.on('load')``` function
+## Create an "On Load" function

-Firstly, we don't want our markers to load before our map, so we are going to create an on('load') for our map.
+Before we add our markers and pop-ups, we need to make sure our markers don't load before our map.
+So, we are going to create an on('load') for our map.
 This will be a wrapper for all of our markers (and pop-ups) which will go inside the function.

 It's made up of several parts.